 The Shift from 'Where' to 'What'

 The most profound difference lies in the addressing model.
 HTTP asks "Where is this content located?"
 IPFS asks "What is this content?"
 This shift has significant implications for data resilience, censorship resistance, and efficiency.
-This evolution is akin to other shifts in web technology, like those discussed in The Evolution of Web Browsers and Rendering Engines, where fundamental approaches are re-evaluated for better performance and capability.
+This evolution is akin to other shifts in web technology where fundamental approaches are re-evaluated for better performance and capability.
+Understanding this paradigm shift, alongside how real-time market sentiment analysis works with decentralized data sources, shows how different systems benefit from content-based rather than location-based models.

 A Complementary Future, Not Necessarily a Replacement